ejmg/zerm/content/zerm/index.md

     figuring it out myself.
 - no preview images.
 I want a theme that is focused on content.
 - support for anchor links.
-- Other small, opinionated changes that I think lend minimalism of Zerm as well as its aesthetic.
+- Other small, opinionated changes that I think lend to the minimalism and aesthetic of zerm.

 Things this theme does not have but either Terminal or Terminimal might: